cloudfoundry-community/kibana-me-logs/README.md

 It assumes that users are getting Logstash via the Docker/Logstash Service Broker.
 See below for details.

+For users, there is the complimentary `cf kibana-me-logs` CLI plugin https://github.com/cloudfoundry-community/cf-plugin-kibana-me-logs

+For administrators, there is `./bin/upgrade-all.sh` to systematically upgrade all kibana-me-logs applications on your Cloud Foundry.

 View logs for a specific app
 ----------------------------